Post Compulsory Education and Training (PcET)

 Additional requirements

-Suitable applicants will be invited to attend an applicant day at the Newport Campus, which is an important part of getting to know each other and getting to know the course.
-Part of the day will include a short activity followed by an interview with a member of the course team.
-You will be asked to give a 5-minute presentation about how your experiences and qualifications support becoming a teacher in PcET, followed by an opportunity to ask any questions.
+Suitable applicants will be invited to attend an interview day either online or at the Newport Campus, which is an important part of getting to know each other and getting to know the course.
+You will be asked to give a short presentation about how your experiences and qualifications support becoming a teacher in PcET.
+There will also be an opportunity to ask any questions.
+You can find more information about the interview day here.

 An Enhanced Disclosure and Barring Service (DBS) check on the Child Workforce and Child Barring List and subscription to the DBS Update Service is required.
 (Overseas equivalent required for non-uk applicants).